hirzi/Workshop/README.md

 	REF=/data/Workshop/Data/assembly_homozygous.fa
 	metadata_dir=/data/Workshop/Metadata

-PCAngsd takes as input genotype likelihoods in beagle format, which we generated in the step before using the `-doGLF 2`option.
+PCAngsd takes as input genotype likelihoods in beagle format, which we will generate in ANGSD using the `-doGLF 2`option.
+Here, we have added some additional arguments to the ANGSD command.
+You can type "angsd" in the command-line or refer to [the online manual](http://www.popgen.dk/angsd/index.php/ANGSD) to learn what some of these options do.

 	angsd -GL 2 -out GL_75inds -ref ${REF} -nThreads 4 -doGlf 2 -doMajorMinor 1 -SNP_pval 1e-6 -doMaf 1 -only_proper_pairs 1 -minMapQ 1 -minQ 1 -C 50 -remove_bads 1 -bam ${metadata_dir}/samples_5inds.list -rf ${metadata_dir}/scaffolds.list